xalaida/laravel-nuxt-docker/README.md

 #### MailHog

-If you want to check how all sent mail look, just go to [http://localhost:8026](http://localhost:8026).
+If you want to check how sent mails look, just go to [http://localhost:8026](http://localhost:8026).

 [MailHog](https://github.com/mailhog/mailhog) is an email testing tool for developers.